 - Tightening of any loose nuts and bolts, etc.

 It’s good practice to document any observations and the restoration protocols that were used during this process.
 That information can serve as a valuable reference for operators later on.

 3) Eliminating contamination and improving access

 - Controlling contamination.
 This starts by promoting clean habits among the operators.
-However, it might be necessary to complement their efforts by using solutions like high-quality sealing and machine covers.
-Industries that are prone to dust contamination (e.g. sawmills) may need to look for specific solutions such as dust extractors.
+However, it might be necessary to complement their efforts by using high-quality sealing and machine covers.
+Industries that are prone to dust contamination (e.g., sawmills) may need to look for specific solutions such as dust extractors.

 - Promoting orderliness.
 The area surrounding the asset requires attention as well.
 It should be clean, neat, and free of dirt and spills.
 Tools should be stored properly so that operators can reach them quickly when needed.

 - Promoting safe access.
 Safe access to maintain and clean a machine is paramount.
-In addition, cleaning a machine while it is running can be dangerous.
-So lock out/tag out (LOTO) would be a prerequisite for continuing the task if operators cannot reach the areas of contamination without risking injury.
+Also, cleaning a machine while it is running can be dangerous.
+So lockout/tag out (LOTO) would be a prerequisite for continuing the task if operators cannot reach contamination areas without risking injury.
 Of course, operators should have clear visibility all around the machinery they are attempting to clean.